- About the Project

 March is a graphic novel trilogy that provides a vivid first-hand account of one of the key figures of the civil rights movement, Congressman John Lewis’ lifelong struggle for civil and human rights

-Book One “spans John Lewis’ youth in rural Alabama, his life-changing meeting with Martin Luther King, Jr., the birth of the Nashville Student Movement, and their battle to tear down segregation through nonviolent lunch counter sit-ins, building to a stunning climax on the steps of City Hall.”
+March: Book 1 “spans John Lewis’ youth in rural Alabama, his life-changing meeting with Martin Luther King, Jr., the birth of the Nashville Student Movement, and their battle to tear down segregation through nonviolent lunch counter sit-ins, building to a stunning climax on the steps of City Hall.”

 March: Book 2 continues the story of John Lewis’ journey, picking up after the success of the Nashville sit-in campaign.
 Now more committed than ever changing the world through nonviolence, Lewis forges ahead - but as he and his fellow Freedom Riders board a bus into the vicious heart of the deep south, they will be tested like never before.